FREE SHIPPING on orders of $85 or more

 More information is included under the topic Early Marr Notables in all our PDF Extended History products.

 This oppression forced many Scots to leave their homelands.
 Most of these chose North America as their destination.
 Although the journey left many sick and poor, these immigrants were welcomed the hardy with great opportunity.
 Many of these settlers stood up for their newfound freedom in the American War of Independence.
 More recently, Scots abroad have recovered much of their collective heritage through highland games and other patriotic functions and groups.
 An examination of passenger and immigration lists has located various settlers bearing the name Marr:

-Marr Settlers in the United States in the 18th Century
+Marr Settlers in United States in the 18th Century

-Marr Settlers in the United States in the 19th Century
+Marr Settlers in United States in the 19th Century

 houseofnames.com is an internet property owned by Swyrich Corporation.